RSR Bonneville Gear Indicator

 2. Remove seat.
 Loosen, but do not actually remove gas tank.
 Loosen front tank bolts, remove rear tank bolts to elevate tank.

 3. Route Gear Indicator wiring harness looping forward with handlebar cables and then back under leading edge of gas tank.
-Gear Indicator White Wire (Neutral) and Yellow (Clutch Wire) are then routed back up to the instrument nacelle.
-Slide White and Yellow wires though thin black vinyl-clad sheath provided.
-Slide other six wires into larger black vinyl-clad sheath provided and route six wires under the left side of the gas tank.
+Gear Indicator White Wire (Neutral) and Yellow (Clutch Wire) are then routed back up to the instrument nacelle. .
+The other five wires route under the left side of the gas tank.
 Note: If you are extremely ambitious you can remove the gas tank and route the wires with the oem harness.

 4. Remove two screws on side of plastic tach/speedo nacelle using #25 Torx.
 Lift nacelle and tach/speedo but do not disconnect them.
 Gear Indicator White Wire (neutral) goes to Tan Wire (pin7 connector 21A).
 On bikes with clutch switch the Yellow Wire can be attached to the Black /Red Stripe clutch lock-out switch wire.
 On some models you may slit the oem sheath from the left handlebar to access the Blacl/Red Stripe Wire.
 Replace instrument cover and speedo and tachometer plastic nacelle.